 - First, you’ll need to connect the wye to your large tube or PVC.
 Ensure you put the wye at the bottom and let the open side point up.

 - You must keep water from entering the feeder.
-You can use either the lid or plug and then place it on the top.
-That’ll help prevent rainwater from entering the feeder and damage the food.
+You can use either the lid or the plug and then place it on the top.
+That’ll help prevent rainwater from entering the feeder and damaging the food.

 - Tie the PVC tube to a fence, post, or tree.
 Make sure you fasten the feeder as tightly as possible.
-Ensure it’s well-adjusted so that the PVC wye’s open side points up so deer can eat without having any problem.
+Ensure it’s well-adjusted so that the PVC wye’s open side points up.
+This way the deer can eat without having any problem.
 You can use ratchet straps, ropes, or even wire to get this done.

 Gravity will work its magic, and finally, the deer will be able to eat without any problems.

 This kind of works the same way the gravity feeder does.
 It’s also one that attracts deer the most.
 So if you’re a tracker or hunter, this kind of feeder would be the most ideal for you.